- Elgar original reference

 Chapter 12: Scenes, Innovation, and Urban Development

-Daniel Silver, Terry Nichols Clark and Christopher Graziul This chapter investigates the consequences of local ‘scenes’ for urban development.
+12 Scenes, innovation, and urban development Daniel Silver, Terry Nichols Clark and Christopher Graziul This chapter investigates the consequences of local ‘scenes’ for urban development.
 It treats the particular constellation of amenities in a place – cafes, galleries, pubs, music venues, fashion houses, dance clubs, antique shops, restaurants, fruit stands, convenience stores and the like – as constituting the local scene.
 These constellations of amenities define the scene by making available an array of meaningful experiences to residents and visitors.
 Scenes give a sense of drama, authenticity and ethical significance to a city’s streets and strips.
 Depending on its particular configuration of amenities, a vibrant scene can transform an urban area into a theatrical place to see and be seen (glamorously, transgressively or in other ways), an authentic place to explore and affirm local, ethnic or national identities (among others), an ethical place to share and debate common values and ideals (such as tradition or self-expression).
 The availability of these experiences varies substantially across and even within cities and regions.
 These variations have significant consequences for urban economies and populations.
 This chapter proposes several hypotheses and analyses about scenes as one factor that contributes to ‘creative cities’.
 It situates these propositions within a broader universe of ideas about the significance of creativity.
 First, it offers a brief overview of the processes involved in what we call the institutionalization and internalization of creativity.
-This is a process whereby creativity moves from the margins to the centre of basic conceptions of human action, bringing with it special attention to the...
+This is a process whereby creativity moves from the margins to the centre of basic conceptions of human action, bringing...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.